 Is it us, or does it suddenly seem like less is so much more?
 While the minimalist lifestyle has been gaining traction for a while now, lately it seems the trend has narrowed in on an area dear to our hearts: the closet.
-Whether it’s Marie Kondo’s often wardrobe-focused tidying technique or Matilda Kahl’s choice to wear one outfit to work for three years, many are looking to trim the fat in their closets.
-We know we’re guilty of stocking some unworn, low-quality items, but we'd like to change that.
+Whether it’s Marie Kondo’s often wardrobe-focused tidying technique or Matilda Kahl’s choice to wear one outfit to work for three years, many are looking to edit down their closets.
+We know we’re guilty of stocking some unworn, low-quality items, but we’d like to change that.

 One closet-reducing program that’s especially buzzy as of late is the capsule wardrobe.
 While many have jumped on the clothes-purging bandwagon, the authority on the capsule wardrobe movement is Caroline Rector of Un-Fancy.
 Below, we explore what a real capsule wardrobe looks like, Rector’s methodology, what it’s done to change her life, and how to start your own capsule collection.